Israel election too close to call: exit polls | DW | 17.09.2019

 Likud and its religious and nationalist allies with which it hoped to form a majority only have 55 seats, according the average of the three exit polls.
 Blue and White could enlist support of 59 for a center-left government.

 The results put ex-Defense Minister Avigdor Lieberman in a kingmaker role.
-His secular, hardline Yisrael Beitenu was on pace to win 9 seats, nearly double its performance in April's election.
+His secular, hardline Yisrael Beitenu that receives most of its support from Russian-speakers was on pace to win 9 seats, nearly double its performance in April's election.

 Lieberman, a former Netanyahu protege, refused to join a Likud-led government following April's election because of what he said was excessive influence ultra-Orthodox religious parties.
 His move forced Netanyahu to called new elections to avoid giving other parties a chance to form a government.